Illinois River: History

 The Illinois River valley has long been an important transportation route for civilizations.
 The portages between the Des Plaines and Chicago Rivers and the Kankakee and St. Joseph rivers allowed Native Americans, Europeans, and later Americans access between the Great Lakes and the Mississippi basin.
 The first European presence in the area was the Jesuit mission founded in 1675 by Father Jacques Marquette on the banks of the Illinois across from Starved Rock at the Grand Village of the Illinois, near present-day Utica.
 The Illinois Confederation were the primary inhabitants of the valley.
 Marquette wrote of the river, "We have seen nothing like this river that we enter, as regards its fertility of soil, its prairies and woods; its cattle, elk, deer, wildcats, bustards, swans, ducks, parroquets, and even beaver.
 There are many small lakes and rivers.
 That on which we sailed is wide, deep, and still, for 65 leagues."

 In 1680, René-Robert Cavelier, Sieur de La Salle built the first fort in Illinois, Ft.
 St. Louis, at Starved Rock to facilitate the fur trade and defend the Illinois against the Iroquois.
 Later the fort was relocated to the present site of Creve Coeur, near Peoria.
 The French retained a presence in the area, with small trading posts.

 Prior to the construction of the Illinois & Michigan Canal, completed in 1845, Peoria was the only large settlement on the River.
-The river's trade flowed down to be dominated by St. Louis.
-After the I&M Canal saw a string of cities, such as LaSalle, Peru, and Ottawa grow along the river, extending Chicago's influence into the Mississippi Valley.
+The river's trade flowed downstream to be dominated by St. Louis.
+After the I&M Canal was built, a string of cities, such as LaSalle, Peru, and Ottawa grew along the river, extending Chicago's influence into the Mississippi Valley.
 During the nineteenth and early twentieth centuries, the residents of the river towns were deeply involved in harvesting the river's fish, waterfowl, mussels, and ice.
 They were economically and culturally dependent on the river, building up industries such as tourism related to duck hunting and sport fishing, commercial fishing, musseling for the button factories, and ice cutting for early attempts at refrigeration for domestic and commercial use.

-With the construction of the Chicago Sanitary and Ship Canal, Chicago's sewage was pushed down the river rather than into Lake Michigan.
+With the construction of the Chicago Sanitary and Ship Canal in the late 19th century, Chicago's sewage was pushed down the river rather than into Lake Michigan.

-As the canal declined by the early 1900s, it was eventually replaced by the Illinois Waterway in 1933, still in use today.
+As the canal declined by the early 1900s, it was eventually replaced by the Illinois Waterway in 1933, which is still in use today.

 Interpretation

-The Peoria Riverfront Museum contains a gallery, "Illinois River Encounter," that offers an interpretation of the river through an aquarium tank and displays of the river's geology, ecology, social history, engineering, and commercial use.
+As late as 2015, the Peoria Riverfront Museum contained a gallery, "Illinois River Encounter," that offered an interpretation of the river through an aquarium tank, and displays of the river's geology, ecology, social history, engineering, and commercial use.
 The Starved Rock Lock and Dam Visitor Center features exhibits on the Illinois River with a viewing area of the working lock in a site frequented by bald eagles.